StackVista/stackstate-docs/use/stackstate-ui/timeline-time-travel.md

 #### Topology time outside the telemetry interval

 If the selected topology time is a time outside the currently selected [telemetry interval](timeline-time-travel.md#telemetry-interval), the message "The topology time is out of the current telemetry interval" will be displayed and the **Topology time** box at the top of the timeline will be highlighted black.
-As the timeline shows the telemetry interval from left to right, the playhead indicating the current topology time will not be visible on the timeline.
+As the timeline shows the telemetry interval from left to right, the playhead indicating the current topology time won't be visible on the timeline.

 ![Topology time outside telemetry interval](/.gitbook/assets/v51_topology_time_outside_telemetry_interval.png)